Bounty (reward): Mathematics

 The term "bounty" is used in mathematics to refer to a reward offered to any person willing to take on an open problem.
 Bounties are offered for solving a particular math problem – ranging from small lemmas that graduate students solve in their spare time to some of the world's hardest math problems.
 Paul Erdős was famous for offering mathematical bounties.

 Economics

 In economics the term "bounty" has often been used in the sense of a negative tax.

 Open-source software

 In the computer science and open-source community, bounty refers to a reward offered to any person or project willing to solve open problems, for instance, implementing a feature or finding a bug in an open-source software program (open-source bounty).
 For instance, the Mozilla Foundation offers bounties for security bug hunting.
 Bounty-driven development is one of the business models for open-source software.

+Bounties can also be awarded for non-technical contributions, such as for adding relevant information or digital media to a repository.
+On Wikipedia, one of several ways to incentivize users to expand articles is by offering rewards via the Reward board in exchange for a specified contribution.
+Bounties on the Reward board are provided by the requesting Wikipedia user and both monetary and non-monetary rewards are permitted.
+Wikipedia, and other open-source projects, place guidelines on compensation to maintain neutrality and reliability.